wooriapt/Xwarewallet/index.md

 --------------------------
 Directory of token images for ERC20 contracts

-# Add custom image:
+# Add custom symbol image:
 ## Requirements
-- name of the file in lowercase:
+- name of the file in lowercase: Contract Address.png
 - format: `PNG`
 - size: `256px by 256px`